The Full Serenity Prayer: Meaning, History, and Daily Use

 • Inspiration for Others: When living with others, wall art featuring the full version of Serenity Prayer can encourage them to find serenity themselves.

 Although not explicitly found in the Bible, many aspects of its contents align closely with various biblical teachings.
-For instance, its values such as acceptance, courage, and wisdom resonate strongly with what has been found within its pages.
+For instance, its values of acceptance, courage, and wisdom resonate strongly with what is found within its pages.

 Biblical Themes of Acceptance